josephin521/Josephin521-Ultimate-WuWa-Config/README.md

 5: Cinematic water quality with some underwater folliages visibility 🌊

-6:High sampling rate audio quality along with better spatial audio using HRTF algorithm and reverbs 🎧 🔊
+6:High sampling rate audio quality along with better tuned and modified spatial audio that using HRTF algorithm and reverbs 🎧 🔊

 7: Frame Generation using AFME(Adreno frame motion engine) set 30 fps for 60hz display = 60fps